shayongithub/self-driving-car-ai/README.md

 - numpy
 - matplotlib
 - pandas
+- opencv

-These requirements can be easily installed by: `pip install -r requirements.txt`
+These requirements can be easily installed by: `pip install -r requirement.txt`

 ## Architecture